KSU-CS-Software-Engineering/rgn/userdoc/developer-documentation.md

 Link to blazor installation guide: https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio

+### Website Deployment

+Our Web Application is currently setup to deploy using Microsoft's Azure App Service.

+Click here for a guide on Deployment: https://docs.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment

 ### SQL Server
 For storing data for the website, we are using a SQL Server that is stored locally with the project, then deployed with the project through Microsoft Azure onto the web.
 You will need to download SQL Server in order to run